 Karaoke Kelli will emcee this fun and unique gathering, perfect for performers and spectators alike!

-Sing (karaoke, acapella, or with an instrument), perform stand-up comedy, recite poetry, play an instrument, lip-sync, dance, spoken word, act out a scene, read a short story, and any other type of performance you’d like to share.
+You can sing (karaoke, acapella, or with an instrument), perform stand-up or spoken word, recite poetry, play an instrument, lip-sync, dance, act out a scene, read a short story, or share any type of performance.
+You’ll have a safe space and encouraging audience.

-Or just come on in and kick back in the Zoom Lounge while enjoying the entertainment!
+Or just kick back in the Zoom Lounge and enjoy the entertainment!

 So, what are you waiting for?
 Start rehearsing!